If you’re stuck at home, bored, and happen to use Comcast Internet, here’s something to consider, the Xfinity Flex.

 No storage or local media support

-The Xfinity has no built-in storage space to host any content.
-That’s not a huge deal, most streamers don’t.
+The Xfinity has no built-in storage space or the support for an external drive to host any content locally.
+That’s not a huge deal — most modern streamers don’t.

-What is a downer is the fact it doesn’t sport local streaming server.
+What is a downer is the fact it doesn’t sport local streaming servers.
 So if you have a Plex or Synology NAS server at home, you can’t use the Flex with it.

 Easy hardware setup

-Out of the box, the Flex comes with an HDMI cable, a power adapter, and a remote.
-Connect it to any display that has an HDMI port and audio-out, turn it on, hook it up to the Internet, and you’re game.
+The Flex comes with an HDMI cable, a power adapter, and a remote out of the box.
+Connect it to any display with an HDMI port and audio-out, turn it on, hook it up to the Internet, and you’re game.

 Nice remote, excellent search

-The Flex’s remote is quite great among its type.
+The Flex’s remote is great among its type.

-First of all, it comes in the right physical size, not too big, not too small.
+First of all, it comes in the right physical size, not too big, not too small — you won’t lose it too easily like the case of the Amazon Fire Stick.
 The keys have a decent tactile response, albeit a bit stiff, and a good layout.
-By the time I finished with the setup process, I was able to use it with my eyes closed.
+By the time I finished with the setup process, I could use it with my eyes closed.

 But if you have to look at it, the back-light is helpful at night.
 There’s also a mic button that allows you to enter a search with verbal commands.
 Chances are you won’t need to use the keys often.